 The historical drama series unravels slowly as it takes us into the political and scientific spheres shaped by the Cold War.
 ‘For All Mankind’ is an engaging offering that is situated in the annals of history.
 Naturally, viewers will be curious about the historical truths that supposedly inspired the series’ narrative.
 If you are wondering the same, we have got your back!

-Is For All Mankind Based on a True Story?
+Is For All Mankind a True Story?

 ‘For All Mankind’ is partially based on a true story.
 The space race that inspired the happenings of the show is well known to all of us by now.
 However, the story is an alternate rendition of the truth behind the moon landing.
 In reality, the USA successfully carried out a manned moon-landing as Neil Armstrong became the first person to walk on the moon on July 20, 1969.
 After this success, the budgetary allocations for NASA were cut short, and the space race faded shortly after the USA got embroiled in the Vietnam War.